sadit/SimilaritySearchDemos/WIT/README.md

 julia> Pluto.run()
 ```

 If you use Julia v1.7 then the first instruction is not necessary.
-The demostration need to retrieve the dataset and the index to work (>1G), so please start and be calm while these files are retrieved.
+The demostration need to retrieve the dataset and the embeddings, so please start and be calm while these files are retrieved.

 Use the notebook, test and change the code as you wish.
-Happy navigation!
+Happy searches!